Characters: Genius: The Transgression

 Like even the strongest iron bar, every man has a weak point, and it can be found.

 The Navigators were formally part of Lemuria, there they faced discrimination for their race and ended doing maintenance, transportation and front line combat for their so called betters.
 After abandoning Lemuria they eventually joined up with the Peerage, after the invisible war was over.
 For a while the Navigators were known for being practically a military, but the old generation has given way to rugged independent explorers.
 The Navigators exist to give players the opportunity to play adventurers and Science Heroes

 I've seen things you wouldn't believe.
 Hell, I've seen things I don't believe.

 Respectable, neat academics who believe it is important to manage their own insanity with a dedication to logic and truth.
 Or at least they used to, older members unraveled mysteries to uncover the truth.
 Younger members create mysteries and delight in bizarre non-linear thought.
 Playing a Scholastic is an opportunity to be the mad scientist who knows strange secrets, while to everyone else they represent the fear of things man was not meant to know

 If it's true, someone wrote it down, even if just to refute it.

 - Badass Bookworm: They're the oldest Foundation, and have been fighting Lemuria the longest.

-Non-Action Guy: Older Scholastics are often content to stay inside and theorize.
+- Non-Action Guy: Older Scholastics are often content to stay inside and theorize.

-Took a Level in Badass: They started out as a small philosophy cult who really liked truth and objected to Lemuria's historical revisionism.
+- Took a Level in Badass: They started out as a small philosophy cult who really liked truth and objected to Lemuria's historical revisionism.
 Now they're the most influential organization of Mad Scientists in the world, led a Ragtag Bunch of Misfits to overthrow the Ancient Conspiracy that controlled mankind since the beginning of history, and all Inspired culture (even Lemurian) has been heavily influenced by them.

 - Trickster Archetype: A popular persona for younger Scholastics, much to their elders' chargrin.
 Tropes commonly incorporated into the Scholastic Trickster identity include:

 There was so much potential.
 So much promise.
 So much that failed us, all those years ago.
 But not this time.